 Prediabetes is a condition in which your blood sugar level is higher than normal, but not high enough to be classified as diabetes.
 Left untreated, prediabetes may put you at risk to get type 2 diabetes.

-If you have questions about your risk for type 2 diabetes or symptoms you're experiencing, talk with your healthcare professional.
+If you have questions about your risk for type 2 diabetes, ways to lower blood sugar, how to maintain healthy glucose levels, or the symptoms you're experiencing, talk with your healthcare professional.

 1 http://diabetes.niddk.nih.gov/dm/pubs/riskfortype2/#7.
 Accessed April 2, 2014.